-The Company carries out its business in accordance with the Law of Companies No. I of 2016 and its amendments and executive regulations, and is regulated by the Capital Markets Authority (CMA) by virtue of the Resolution No. 72 of 2015 issuing the Executive Regulations of the Law No. 7 of 2010 regarding Establishment of the Capital Markets Authority and Organization of the Securities Activity, and amendments thereto.
+Gatehouse Company (the "Company") carries out its business in accordance with the Law of Companies No. I of 2016, its amendments and Executive Regulations, and is regulated by the Capital Markets Authority ("CMA") in accordance with the Order No. 72 of 2015 promulgating the Executive Regulations of the Law No. 7 of 2010 regarding Establishment of the Capital Markets Authority and Regulation of Securities Activity, as amended.